bapturp/ipcalc/README.md

 ## Introduction

-IpCalc is a small web app made in vanilla js that calculate various information on an IPv4 address.
+IpCalc is web app made that calculate ipv4 netmask and other related information.

 ## Features